My Own Nirvana

 In June of ’03, we drive our rental car to Kurt’s hometown of Aberdeen, a once thriving logging town about two hours southwest of Seattle and completely unlike my New York suburb.
 It’s a sunny blue day and will remain so for most of the week—nothing like the dreary rain I expected from this hallowed ground of grunge.

 Standing on his soil, his sidewalk, his end of the block in front of his house, the facts roll off my tongue: Kurt’s childhood home is 1,000 square feet and cost the family only 7,950 dollars, located in a neighborhood he once described as “white trash posing as middle-class.”
-I look up at the windows, wondering which one used to be his bedroom.
+I look up at the windows, wondering which one was his.
 Of course another family lives here now; I’m sure they’re used to voyeuristic fanatics who have traveled several hundred miles to ogle their cheap vinyl siding.
-Still, I imagine eight-year-old Kurt—blond ’70s bob, blue eyes full of light—looking down at a young woman who permanently inked his initial (via the K Records logo) on her ankle.
-What would he make of me?
+Still, I imagine eight-year-old Kurt—blond ’70s bob, blue eyes full of light—looking down at a young woman who permanently inked his initial (by way of the K Records logo) on her ankle.
+What would he make of her?

 After a full day of exploring Kurt’s hometown, I cry long and hard on our hotel bed.
-I try to articulate my emotions to Jay, saying, “I feel like I’m home, like I finally belong,” as if these are my origins too.
+I try to articulate my emotions, saying, “I feel like I’m home, like I finally belong,” as if these are my origins too.
 If Kurt’s soul is still out there, drifting painlessly through the universe, then certainly he is watching me now.
 Certainly I have found him.

 In Seattle, we visit the Experience Music Project Museum, which exhibits a life-size In Utero angel with exposed organs from Nirvana’s 1993 tour.
 Behind it, there’s a large photo of Kurt leaning his head on the very same figure, before the loss of its arms.
 Overwhelmed by the damaged beauty, I nearly burst into tears.
 I disobey the “No Photographs” sign and rely on Jay to distract the security guards so I can snap my forbidden photo.